Which Developers Are Entitled to a Refund of Land Development Expenses from the Israel Tax Authority?

 -

-A settlement entitling taxpayers to significant refunds – a settlement was approved recently within the framework of two class actions, which may result in some taxpayers receiving considerable financial refunds, while specifically re-examining the taxation of additional development expenses.
+Settlement entitling taxpayers to significant refunds: A settlement was recently approved within the framework of two class actions, which may result in some taxpayers receiving considerable financial refunds, while specifically re-examining the taxation of additional development expenses.

 -

-The tax dispute – the Israel Tax Authority (ITA) includes particular types of additional development expenses in the value of the transaction for purchase tax purposes, but the Israel Land Authority (ILA) used to only issue a receipt in respect of these expenses and not a tax invoice in a manner that prevents the deduction of input tax.
-This created a disparity between the determination of the value of the land for the purpose of charging purchase tax and the right to deduct VAT in respect of the purchase of the entire value of the land.
+Tax dispute: The Israel Tax Authority (ITA) includes particular types of additional development expenses in the value of the transaction for purchase tax purposes, but the Israel Land Authority (ILA) used to only issue a receipt for these expenses and not a tax invoice, thus precenting the deduction of input tax.
+This created a disparity between the determination of the value of the land for the purpose of charging purchase tax and the right to deduct VAT for the purchase of the entire value of the land.

 -

-Settlement and entitlement to a refund – two class actions resulted in approval of a settlement, that grants licensed dealers who won ILA tenders and paid additional development expenses during the relevant period, the right to a refund of 8.5% of the additional development expenses they paid, subject to compliance with the conditions, presentation of documents and consent to the inclusion of these expenses in the value of the transaction for the purpose of purchase tax.
+Settlement and entitlement to a refund: Two class actions resulted in approval of a settlement that grants licensed dealers who won ILA tenders and paid additional development expenses during the relevant period the right to a refund of 8.5%, subject to compliance with the conditions, presentation of documents, and consent to the inclusion of these expenses in the value of the transaction for the purpose of purchase tax.

 -

-The practical significance for developers – the settlement arrangement enables developers to choose between continuing to manage disputes with the ITA and joining the settlement arrangement, which includes paying full purchase tax and receiving a partial refund of the additional development expenses.
-In most instances, when the main consideration is economic, the arrangement can be expected to be the preferred alternative.
+Practical significance for developers: The settlement arrangement enables developers to choose between continuing to manage disputes with the ITA and joining the settlement arrangement, which includes paying full purchase tax and receiving a partial refund of the additional development expenses.
+In most instances, when the main consideration is economic, the arrangement is expected to be the preferred alternative.
 Of course, each case should be examined on its own merits and it is advisable to consult with a real estate tax expert in advance within the timeframe specified in the settlement.

-In recent years, development expenses in Israel Land Authority (ILA) tenders have become one of the most complex and controversial issues opposite the real estate tax authorities.
-High payments in respect of development expenses, along with the lack of uniformity in the positions of the tax authorities and direct repercussions on purchase tax and VAT payments, created high uncertainty among developers and tender winners.
-Recently, a settlement was approved in two class actions, which could lead to significant refunds for some taxpayers, and requires re-examination of the taxation of additional development expenses.
+In recent years, development expenses in Israel Land Authority (ILA) tenders have become one of the most complex and controversial issues for the real estate tax authorities.
+High payments for development expenses, combined with the lack of uniformity in the tax authorities’ positions and the direct impact on purchase tax and VAT payments, have created uncertainty for developers and tender winners.
+A settlement in two relevant class actions was recently approved, potentially leading to significant refunds for some taxpayers and requiring a re-examination of the taxation of additional development expenses.

-In ILA tenders for the marketing of land, the winners of the tender are often required to pay payments for development expenses, in addition to paying for the land.
-Development expenses are divided into various types, including “additional development expenses,” which usually include expenses for environmental development work, such as payments for the construction of public institutions, the upgrading of infrastructure in older neighborhoods and payments known as “old versus new.”
-This is to differentiate from expenses attributed to the purchased lot itself, which are called “regular development expenses.”
+In ILA tenders for the marketing of land, winners are often required to pay for development expenses in addition to the land price.
+Development expenses are divided into various types, including “additional development expenses,” which typically cover expenses for environmental development work, such as payments for the construction of public institutions, upgrading infrastructure in older neighborhoods, and amounts known as “old versus new.”
+These are distinguished from expenses attributed to the purchased lot itself, which are referred to as “regular development expenses.”

-Two fundamental disputes arose in relation to the additional development expenses: one relating to purchase tax, and the other relating to VAT.
+Two fundamental disputes have arisen regarding additional development expenses: one concerning purchase tax and the other concerning VAT.

 - Purchase tax – dispute over the value of the transaction

-The ITA’s position is that the additional development expenses should be fully added to the value of the land for the purpose of determining the value of the transaction that is liable for purchase tax.
-On the other hand, the taxpayers’ argument is that only additional development expenses paid for work actually performed should be added to the value of the transaction, just as the ITA customarily does in relation to regular development expenses, and in conformity with the Supreme Court’s ruling in the Emerald case.
+The Israel Tax Authority (ITA) maintains that additional development expenses should be fully added to the land’s value when determining the transaction value subject to purchase tax.
+Taxpayers, however, argue that only additional development expenses for work actually performed should be added, consistent with the ITA’s treatment of regular development expenses and the Supreme Court’s ruling in the Emerald case.

 - VAT – receipt instead of a tax invoice

-Two class actions were filed in 2024 alleging that since the ILA issues only a receipt (and not a tax invoice) for the payment of the additional development expenses, the land purchasers cannot deduct input tax in respect of the payment of these expenses – despite the fact that the ITA considers these expenses to be part of the value of the purchase of the rights in the land and collects purchase tax in respect thereof.
+Two class actions filed in 2024 alleged that, since the ILA issues only a receipt (not a tax invoice) for additional development expenses, land purchasers cannot deduct input tax for these payments, even though the ITA considers these expenses to be part of the land purchase price and collects purchase tax on them.

-Who is included in the class entitled to a refund?
+Who in the class is entitled to a refund?

-The class members to whom the settlement applies are whoever fulfills all of the following conditions:
+Class members eligible for the settlement include those who fulfill all of the following conditions:

-- winners of ILA tenders that paid additional development expenses as of 28.2.2022, and that will pay such expenses by virtue of tenders to be published by 31.1.2025 or by 30.4.2025, if at issue are joint tenders of the ILA and the Ministry of Construction and Housing;
+- Winners of ILA tenders who paid additional development expenses as of February 28, 2022, and who will pay such expenses under tenders published by January 31, 2025, or April 30, 2025, for joint ILA and the Ministry of Construction and Housing tenders.

-- class members who would have been entitled to deduct input tax had a tax invoice been issued in respect of the following types of additional development expenses: “public institutions,” “old versus new” and “upgrading of infrastructure in older neighborhoods.”
+- Class members who would have been entitled to deduct input tax if a tax invoice had been issued for additional development expenses categorized as “public institutions,” “old versus new,” or “upgrading infrastructure in older neighborhoods.”

-The ITA will refund the class members 8.5% of the total additional development expenses paid against a receipt (and not a tax invoice).
+The ITA will refund class members 8.5% of the total additional development expenses paid, against a receipt (not a tax invoice).

 - Key conditions for receiving the refund:

-- Submission of all requisite documents: receipts for payment of the additional development expenses, a purchase tax calculation appendix, a purchase tax assessment in respect of the additional development expenses, confirmation of payment of purchase tax in respect thereof or approval to offset the purchase tax debt in respect thereof from the sum of the refund, a withholding tax certificate (“the Refund Documents”).
+- Submission of all required documents: receipts for payment of additional development expenses, purchase tax calculation appendix, purchase tax assessment for the additional development expenses, confirmation of purchase tax payment or approval to offset the purchase tax debt against the refund, and a withholding tax certificate.

-- Consent to the inclusion of all additional development expenses in the value of the transaction for the purpose of purchase tax, and payment of the purchase tax in respect thereof (directly or through the refund).
+- Consent to the inclusion of all additional development expenses in the transaction value for purchase tax purposes, with purchase tax paid accordingly (directly or through the refund).

-- The sum of the refund will not be deducted from the value of the transaction for the purpose of purchase tax.
+- The refund will not be deducted from the transaction value for purchase tax purposes.

-- Reporting the refund in the report for the tax year in which it was paid and, in the absence of an exemption from withholding tax, withholding tax at the rate of 10%.
+- Reporting the refund in the tax year in which it was received and, if no withholding tax exemption applies, withholding tax at 10%.

-Those entitled to a refund must forward the Refund Documents to the class plaintiff’s attorney within 180 days of the settlement approval date.
-The ITA will transfer the refund due to each class member within 150 days of the date of receipt of the documents.
+Eligible class members must submit the refund documents to the class plaintiff’s attorney within 180 days of settlement approval .
+The ITA will transfer the refund within 150 days of receiving the documents.

-- to continue conducting proceedings with the real estate tax authorities regarding the value of the additional development expenses for the purpose of purchase tax; or
+- Continue proceedings with the real estate tax authorities regarding the value of the additional development expenses for purchase tax purposes.

-- join the settlement – agree to the inclusion of all of the additional development expenses in the value of the transaction for the purpose of purchase tax and pay the purchase tax in respect thereof (usually at the rate of 6%) while, at the same time, receiving a refund of 8.5% of the total additional development expenses paid against a receipt.
+- Join the settlement – means agreeing to include all additional development expenses in the transaction value for purchase tax purposes, paying the purchase tax (usually at 6%), and receiving a refund of 8.5% of the total additional development expenses paid, against a receipt.

 Adv.
 Maya Carmi Lubartovski is a partner and heads our firm’s Real Estate Tax Department.